Charlcoal/UROP-2025-Documentation/README.md

 ## Sections

-**LOG** contains a continuous log of the project, which is not condensed.
 **PCB_COIL** contains initial research on the possibility of printing coils on circuit, which did not get far.
 **RESEARCH** contains the relevant data and analysis